ljj773888/Basic-Information-Consolidation/README.md

 - DTU: Large Scale Multi-view Stereopsis Evaluation [[paper](https://paperswithcode.com/dataset/dtu)]

 ## Progress Of Specific 3D Reconstruction Task
-Please check the doc to get the newest progress.
+Please check the "progress" to get the newest progress.

 ## Weekly Paper Report of Some Papers
-Please check the doc to get the newest progress.
+Please check the "doc" to get the newest progress.